-- Give Patients and family choices.
+- Give patients and family choices – amenities!

 - Establish a security plan, along side a life safety plan, with standards.

 - Determine requirements for Occupational Health and/or Internist.

 - Anticipate that key strategic assumptions will be wrong.
 It’s a design process, it is inevitable.

 - Make the floor plan intuitively clear to both patients and staff.